 This bridge crossing wasn’t the safest option, but our only one.

 Once on the other side, we managed to catch a car driven by an old Icelandic couple who offered to bring us 10 km closer.
-After they did, I decided to check the exact address of that Guesthouse, only to find out the horrific truth and the second bad news of the trip: Iceland owns TWO towns named Reykholt.
+After they did, I decided to check the exact address of that Guesthouse, only to find out the horrific truth and the second, although slightly more significant, obstacle of the trip: in Iceland there are TWO towns named Reykholt.
 We weren’t going to the right one…

-It’s now 7PM, night was going to be there in 2 hours, the drive towards the right town was 3 hours.
+It was now 7PM, night and darkness approaching fast with only 2 hours of light left, and the drive towards the right town was 3 hours.

 We had several options:

-- Sleep close to where we were and manage to get to Reykholt the next morning when the night wouldn’t be a threat anymore.
+- Sleep close to where we were and manage to get to Reykholt the next morning when it would no longer be dark.

 - Forget about that town and our activities planned around it and go back to Reykjavik

-- Try to go there at any cost
+- Try to get there at any cost

 I decided to call the guesthouse: